grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "So what's the fuckin' plan now?
 Is there a next job?"
 Asked Shakes.

 "For the moment, the plan is to put as much distance between ourselves and the last place we saw that fucking sub as possible.
 We have to lose those fuckers for good if we're going to resume business as usual --- I see that now.
 I can cut you loose if you like Shakes --- this is mostly our fuckin' headache, not yours.
-Did we tell you that we figured out the reason they are after us is because the kid Owen slept with that fuckin' sub commander's wife?"
+Did we tell you that we figured out the reason they are after us is because the kid Gregory slept with that fuckin' sub commander's wife?"

 "Your shittin' me --- this whole fuckin' life-and-fuckin'-death hassle is because of your young fuckin' cook?"
 Shakes grinned at Owen.

 "Fuckin' turns out.
 Ain't that a fuckin' bitch?"

-"Aww fuckin' come on."
-Said Owen.
+"Aww fuckin' come on," said Owen.
 "Yes that happened, but we've already been through this --- the fucking dude is way the fuck over-reacting.
 That, right there, is our fuckin' problem.
 Not some coupla fuckin' nights I spent with his wife."

 Shakes stirred his coffee with a raised eyebrow and a half-skeptical nod.